VitorMiguelPS/google-books-api-consumer/README.md

 - View information about a book, including metadata, availability and price, links to the preview page.
 - Manage your own bookshelves.

+Also, to complement this project I'm using "Youtube API" that gives links to implement youtube videos directly in the project.

 ## Before you start

 ### Dependencies